anthonynsimon/usewebhook-cli/README.md

 ## Installation

-The easiest way is using the automated install script:
+The easiest way to install is using the automated script:

 ```
 curl -sSL https://usewebhook.com/install.sh | bash
 ```

-It will detect your OS and architecture, download the appropiate release and add it to your `/usr/local/bin`.
+It will detect your OS and architecture, download the corresponding executable, and add it to your PATH.

 Alternatively, you can download the binary for your operating system from the [releases page](https://github.com/anthonynsimon/usewebhook-cli/releases), or [build from source](#build-from-source) if you'd like.